Emmy award-winning news veteran Chuck Scarborough has been reporting for the National Broadcasting Company since 1974.

 Over the years, he has led breaking news coverage locally and abroad.
 Scarborough has filed reports from Europe; Russia; the Middle East; the Philippines; Mexico and South America.
 Scarborough, a U.S. Air Force veteran, began his television career as an anchor and operations manager at WLOX-TV in Biloxi, Mississippi.
 He was anchor/reporter for WDAM-TV in Hattiesburg, Mississippi; WAGA-TV in Atlanta and WNAC-TV in Boston.

 Scarborough has earned 36 local Emmy awards and was honored by the New York Chapter of Television Arts & Sciences with their 2014 “Governor’s Award” as recognition of his long and distinguished career in journalism.
 Scarborough’s work has also earned awards from the Associated Press, New York Press Club; the Aviation and Space Writers; the Washington Review of Journalism’s Best in the Business; the Working Press Association; and the New York State Broadcasters Association.
 As a part of NBC 4’s continuing coverage of Hurricane’s Sandy, Scarborough earned a National Emmy and Edward R. Murrow award.

-Scarborough is an accomplished writer and has authored three novels, Stryker (1978), The Myrmidon Project (1980), and Aftershock (1991); as well as articles published in New York, Boston, and American Home magazines.
+He has authored three novels, Stryker (1978), The Myrmidon Project (1980), and Aftershock (1991) and has written articles for publication in New York Magazine, Boston Magazine, and American Home Magazine.
 A proficient aviator, Scarborough holds a commercial pilot’s license.

-Scarborough is a graduate of the University of Southern Mississippi with a Bachelor of Science Degree, Phi Kappa Phi, and holds an Honorary Doctor of Letters from Mercy College.
+Scarborough, a Phi Kappa Phi, holds a Bachelor of Science degree Summa Cum Laude from the University of Southern Mississippi and an Honorary Doctor of Letters from Mercy College.
 He is married and has two children.